Regional Trojan Networks

 Frequently Asked Questions

-Q: What is the Regional Trojan Network and do I need to become a member?
+What is the Regional Trojan Network and do I need to become a member?

-A: As a member of the USC Alumni Association, you’re already part of the Regional Trojan Networks!
+As a member of the USC Alumni Association, you’re already part of the Regional Trojan Networks!
 Regional Trojan Networks are groups of localized alumni leaders who build USC networks locally, and everyone is welcome to participate in the events and programs.

-Q: I want to be involved, but I don’t have time to commit to a leadership role.
+I want to be involved, but I don’t have time to commit to a leadership role.
 Are there other opportunities to volunteer?

-A: We’re always looking for resource circle members to serve as trusted ambassadors and partners who can share their time and expertise as needed.
+We’re always looking for resource circle members to serve as trusted ambassadors and partners who can share their time and expertise as needed.
 Check out the “Resource Circle Member” section for more information.

-Q: I want to be involved, but I’m not sure how.
+I want to be involved, but I’m not sure how.
 Where can I go?

-Q: I don’t see my city listed, but I’d love to volunteer.
+I don’t see my city listed, but I’d love to volunteer.
 How can I support?

-A: We’re always looking for alumni volunteers to help support our alumni engagement.
-If you don’t see your city listed, please complete the volunteer form and a member of the USC Alumni Association will contact you.
+We’re always looking for alumni volunteers to help support our alumni engagement.
+If you don’t see your city listed, please complete the volunteer interest form and we will send you outreach about opportunities related to your interests as they become available.

 Contact